 Tea drinkers across the UK are familiar with the sight of limescale on a kettle.
 This scale not only reduces efficiency of the kettle, but will eventually make it unusable.
 Not to mention the scum that this often produces on the tea itself.
 In this article we’ll take a look at why limescale is so prevalent on kettles and how the Halcyan can help.

 Why is limescale on the kettle so prevalent?
 This has everything to do with the properties of hard water minerals and how they form scale.
 You can read about this in more detail in our blogs What is Hard Water and What is Limescale tackling these topics.
 The short answer is that high temperatures increase the rate at which limescale forms.
 As such the heating element of the kettle is a perfect spot for limescale deposition to occur.
 As the layers build the efficiency of the heating element is decreased.
 This means more energy is required to provide the same amount of heat.
 Eventually the level of scale renders the kettle inoperable and a replacement is needed.
 As you can imagine this same process occurs in other appliances and equipment which use heat to operate, some far more costly than a kettle, like a boiler.

-So how does the Halcyan deal with limescale on a kettle
+How does the Halcyan Water Conditioner deal with limescale on a kettle?

-So, whilst the Halcyan remove all the kettle on the kettle it will reduce it and do its bit to ensure the kettle remains fighting fit for much longer than it would in a normal hard water home.
+So, whilst the Halcyan won’t remove all the limescale on the kettle it will reduce it and do its bit to ensure the kettle remains fighting fit for much longer than it would in a normal hard water home.
 Thus, saving you money, time and frequent headaches when trying to brew your next round of tea!
 For more detail on what to expect with Halcyan check out our article below!